rhysbowenharries/contact-list/README.md

 Finally, there should be a "New" button, which presents a form allowing us to add a new contact.
 The contact should be saved to the server using the `createContact` mutation.

+Don't worry about making it look great in all browsers - just Chrome is fine 👍

 Here are some sample wireframes to get you started:

 ![](./contacts-list.png) ![](./new-contact.png)